modus-continens/docs/src/library/predicates/README.md

 - `-` means: This variable is an output to the predicate.
 It is usually non-instantiated, but may be if you want to check for a specific "return value".

 For example, `run` has the signature `run(+cmdline)`, which means that the argument has to be initialised.

+Each builtin predicate also belong to one of the three categories described in [Predicate Kinds](../../semantics/static.md#predicate-kinds).